sidhant293/Essential-Algorithms/System Design/Distributed Key Value Store.md

 ## Initial Design

 So we can store data in cache inside servers.
-And also save key-value pairs in log based DB.
-If data is present in cache then return else hit the DB.
+As data is very hudge so it can't fit inside cache.
+It needs to be presisted into disk.
+Also in case of server faliure data will be lost, so it should be saved in disk stoage.

-We can make a write about cache(changes are made in cache first and then DB)
+We can use a write about cache(changes are made in cache first and then DB).
+Log based DB can be used to store data into disk.

-How data is stored in log based DB we can discuss it at end, first consider how hudge data is handled.
+Don't stress on log based DB unless interviewer asks.
+/// link for log based DB

 ## Data Partition